There are tons of EOTech EXPS3 sight reviews out there, but this one is slightly different.

 - Rock solid construction, no doubt

-- Big viewing window
+- Big viewing window for great passive aiming performance

 - Most iconic optic aesthetics